Inflectra/spira-documentation/docs/HowTo-Guides/Permissions-Workflows.md

 8. Hit `Save`

 ### Custom properties
 Custom properties have a special option that says whether a blank value is allowed or not.
-If a blank value is allowed, then the field will onyl be required if the workflow step/status says so.
+If a blank value is allowed, then the field will only be required if the workflow step/status says so.
 If a blank value is *not* allowed then anytime you try to save an artifact with that field and the value is blank it will prompt you for a value.

 To change if a blank value is allowed or not for a custom property:
 1. Find the template that your product is using